racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formwizardpractical.md

     def match(q, i, params, tags):
         return True

 The wizard tasklets are stored in the directory `<pyapp name>/impl/ui/<form/wizard>/<domain>`.
-See the [PyApps Directory Structure] (sampleapp.md) for more information about the location of the files.
+See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.

 It is highly recommended to create `callCloudAPI` method as shown in the tasklet above.
-This method will call the actual [action tasklet] (actiontasklet.md), which receives the arguments through the `params` dictionary.
+This method will call the actual [action tasklet](/sampleapp/#/doc/actiontasklet), which receives the arguments through the `params` dictionary.

 ##Creating Forms